-Join Justin Seeley for an in-depth discussion in this video Starting your own LinkedIn group, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Starting your own LinkedIn group, part of Learning LinkedIn (2015).

 - If you can't find a group that you're interested in or if you simply want to create a group for your company or business, it's actually pretty easy to do that as well.
 In this movie, I'll show you how to create your own group on LinkedIn.
 First of all, you wanna go up to the Interests section and choose Groups.
 Once you're on the Groups page, you'll see all the groups you're participating in up at the top, and you can also see this little link right here that says Create a group.
 Once you click Create a group, it takes you to this page, where you're able to create your own group.
 Here I'm going to select the logo that's going to appear in the group's directory.
 In this case, I'll just select the banner for Two Trees Creative that I have on my Desktop.